-We’re on the cusp of another new school year, and while there are questions and uncertainties due to COVID-19, one thing that doesn’t change is the importance of returning to that school-year routine after summer, and a key part of that is good sleep habits.
+We’re on the cusp of another holiday season.
+While there are still questions and uncertainties due to COVID-19, one thing that doesn’t change, even during the holidays, is the importance of good sleep habits.

 Dr. Mark Boulos, a staff neurologist at Sunnybrook who specializes in sleep and stroke, offers some insight into the importance of sleep for children and how parents can encourage good sleep habits in their children.